Is it too late to get into this property cycle?

 In fact if you wait for the right opportunity counter cyclically, you’ll often be left behind.

-So I’m no longer a believer in countercyclical investing as I realised that…
+So I’m no longer a big believer in countercyclical investing because I realised that…

 Timing is one of the most misunderstood concepts with regard to investing